Alexander Weinstein: Early life, family and personal life

 By 1933, he was sought by Albert Einstein as a collaborator in Berlin, however after the electoral success of the Nazi Party, Weinstein, being of Jewish background, instead went to Sorbonne and the Collège de France in Paris, where he worked with Jacques Hadamard.
 He was awarded the degree of Docteur ès Sciences Mathématiques in 1937, and spent a few semesters in England, at the University of Cambridge, and the University of London, before returning to Paris.
 In May 1940, after the Nazi invasion of France, Weinstein and his wife fled to Portugal with the hope they could seek refuge to the United States.

-They arrived in New York on 26 October 1940, and lived at 22 West 75th Street, for the next eight years Weinstein taught at a number of different places, and completed the process of Naturalisation in 1946.
-Weinstein alongside Aurel Wintner, an expert on classical analysis and fluid dynamics, founded the Institute of Fluid Dynamics and Applied Mathematics (later renamed the Institute of Physical Science and Technology) at Maryland in 1949.
+They arrived in New York on 26 October 1940, and lived at 22 West 75th Street, for the next eight years Weinstein taught at a number of different places, and became a citizen in 1946.
+Together with Monroe Martin, an expert on classical analysis and fluid dynamics, he founded the Institute of Fluid Dynamics and Applied Mathematics (later renamed the Institute of Physical Science and Technology) at Maryland in 1949.

-Weinstein's research covered numerous topics, he is famous for having solved Helmholtz's problem for jets, giving the first uniqueness and existence theorem for free jets in his papers from 1923-1929, and he examined many boundary problems, whilst giving hydrodynamic and electromagnetic applications.
+Weinstein's research covered numerous topics, he is famous for having solved Helmholtz's problem for jets, giving the first uniqueness and existence theorem for free jets in his papers from 1923 to 1929, and he examined many boundary problems, whilst giving hydrodynamic and electromagnetic applications.
 Weinstein's method was later developed to give accurate bounds of eigenvalues of plates and membranes, and he introduced a new branch of potential theory through his examination of singular partial differential equations.

-Weinstein retired in 1967, yet continued research at the American University in Washington D.C., he worked from 1968-1972 at Georgetown University.
+Weinstein retired in 1967, yet continued research at the American University in Washington D.C., he worked from 1968 to 1972 at Georgetown University.
 In 1972, Weinstein published alongside William Stenger, the book Methods of Intermediate problems for eigenvalues, and then in 1978, when Weinstein was eighty years old, Joe D Diaz made a collection of Weinstein's writings.
 He died on 6 November 1979, following a surgical operation.